Linear Optics#

 Longitudinal Modes#

-By inspection of Maxwell’s equations in the \(\left(\omega, \left[\mathbf{x}_t, k_z\right]\right)\) mixed Fourier domain, the modal solutions of the electric and magnetic field must take the following form:
+By inspection of Maxwell’s equations in the \(\left(\omega, \left[\mathbf{x}_t, k_z\right]\right)\) mixed Fourier domain, it can be determined that the modal solutions of the electric and magnetic field must take the following form:

 \[\begin{split}\begin{align} \mathbf{E} &\to \delta\!\left[k_z - \beta_n\!\left[\omega\right] \right] \, \mathbf{E}_n \\ \mathbf{H} &\to \delta\!\left[k_z - \beta_n\!\left[\omega\right] \right] \, \mathbf{H}_n \end{align}\end{split}\]

-Using this relationship, it is possible to show that in the mixed frequency-space domain \(\left(\omega, \mathbf{x}\right)\) the electric and magnetic fields are also eigenmodes of the spatial derivative along the propagation axis \(z\):
+Using this relationship, it is possible to show that in the mixed frequency-space domain \(\left(\omega, \mathbf{x}\right)\) the electric and magnetic fields are also eigenmodes of the spatial derivative along the propagation axis:

 \[\begin{split}\begin{align} \frac{\partial}{\partial z} \mathbf{E}_n\!\left[\omega, z\right] &= \frac{\partial}{\partial z} \int_{-\infty}^{\infty} \delta\!\left[k_z - \beta_n\right] \mathbf{E}_n\!\left[\omega, k_z\right] e^{-i \left(k_z \ z\right)} \frac{dk_z}{2 \pi} \\ &= \int_{-\infty}^{\infty} \left(-i \ k_z\right)\delta\!\left[k_z - \beta_n\right] \mathbf{E}_n\!\left[\omega, k_z\right] e^{-i \left(k_z \ z\right)} \frac{dk_z}{2 \pi} \\ &= -i \ \beta_n \ \mathbf{E}_n\!\left[\omega, z\right] \\ \frac{\partial}{\partial z} \mathbf{H}_n\!\left[\omega, z\right] &= -i \ \beta_n \ \mathbf{H}_n\!\left[\omega, z\right] \end{align}\end{split}\]